sarsamurmu/reboost/docs/plugin-api.md

 Used to load the code of a file.

-The first argument is the absolute path to the file which should be loaded.
+The first parameter is the absolute path to the file which should be loaded.
 This function should return an object with two required properties and one optional property.
 The required properties are `code` and `type`. `code` should be a string of the file's content.